harmonwood/capacitor-video-player/readme.md

 ## Methods available

     play()                              play a video given by an url

+    the url parameter can be :
+      . "https:/..../video.mp4" for files from the web . if not "https"
+        . for IOS "public/assets/video/video.mp4"
+        . for Android "/raw/video" without the type.
+You have to create manually a raw folder under the res folder of your app and copy the video file in it
+        . for Web "assets/video/video.mp4"

 ## To use the Plugin in your Project
 ```bash